usernamethatisnttaken/utilities/README.md

 # Utilities
 A little utilities repo for function/mini-apps that I use often

 I'd appreciate if you'd credit me if you share, etc..
 Thanks!

 ## C#
 ### Progress Bar 1.3
 Creates a progress bar to gauge the time until a process is done

 Threading: Parallel
 Estimated Load: Low-Tiny

-    CURRENTLY IN-PROGRESS